COVID-19 vaccine distribution in the Greater Kansas City region

 We encourage everyone in the metropolitan region who wants to receive a COVID-19 vaccine to take these steps:

 - Monitor your state’s vaccination website: Kansas and Missouri.
 Plus, watch for information or website updates from your health care provider, hospital, pharmacy or local public health department’s website for additional details.

 - Sign up or indicate your interest in a vaccination where you are eligible but be sure to cancel any remaining appointments after you secure your vaccination.

-- Most vaccinations will be conducted by appointment ONLY; be sure to check before arriving at a vaccination site.
+- Many vaccination sites are by appointment only, but walk-up availability is becoming available.
+Be sure to check before arriving at a vaccination site.

 All Kansas and Missouri residents ages 16 and older are eligible to receive a vaccine at this time.

 MARC’s information and referral phone line is available to assist older adults in Missouri without internet access who are interested in registering to receive the COVID-19 vaccine.
 Older Missourians who need assistance can call 816-421-4980 or 800-593-7948.
 In Kansas, seniors without internet access should call their local public health agency or Area Agency on Aging for assistance.

 There’s still more you can do to help our community and stop the spread of COVID-19.